Crispy Roasted Cabbage

 This cabbage makes the perfect side dish for just about any protein, but there are also lots of other ways to utilize it for meals and meal prep.

 • As a pasta replacement: If you get sick of spaghetti squash and zucchini noodles, consider swapping in these roasted cabbage strands.
-Slice the cabbage in thin steaks and once it is roasted, you can twirl it right up like pasta.
+Slice the cabbage into thin steaks, and once it is roasted, you can twirl it right up like pasta.

 • With pasta: This is one of my favorite things to toss with pasta.
 Usually, I grab some pasta, cooked turkey or chicken sausage, and roasted cabbage.
 Toss with olive oil, salt, pepper, and some fresh lemon juice for a super tasty meal.